 Teachers, despite working about 53 hours per week on average, get very little credit for all their hard work.
 They’re the ones who spent extra time in and out of the classroom to try and make a difference in each student’s life.
 They lesson plan, craft decorations and projects, and even use their own money to buy supplies for their classroom that otherwise wasn’t allocated to them.
 It’s thanks to teachers that we learn, develop, and find specific interests and passions.

 For all these reasons (and more) it’s important to take the time to let teachers know just how much they’re appreciated.
 Saying “thank you” may seem minor, but sometimes it can make a big difference.
-By writing a heartfelt thank you card to your teacher you can let them know all their hard work hasn’t gone unnoticed.
+Whether you have a child in elementary school or middle school, or you’re in high school wanting to share your appreciation for a great teacher or role model at school, a thank you note is the best way to share how much you appreciate the special teacher in your life.
+By writing a heartfelt thank you card to your wonderful teacher you can let them know all their hard work hasn’t gone unnoticed.
 So if you’re ready to start, follow our guidelines for writing thank you notes for teachers below:

 When you’re ready to start writing your thank you, make sure to find appropriate personal stationary.
-Simple cards that say “Thank you” or school themed stationary are perfect.
+Simple cards that say “Thank you” or school themed stationary are perfect for your handwritten note.
+Or, you can type out a thank you card customized with a favorite photo of you and your fantastic teacher.
 Once you have your card, start with the steps listed below:

 - Address the teacher by their proper name.
 Make sure you’re certain whether the teacher prefers to go by “Mr.” “Mrs.” “Miss” or “Ms.” Use this title on both the envelope and inside the card.

 - Describe what they did that you are thankful for, and how it helped you.
 Maybe it was simply spending extra time after class to help your child work through a math problem.
-Or maybe it was something much bigger, like helping you through a difficult time of your life.
+Or maybe it was something much bigger, like helping you through a difficult time of your life or providing extra support throughout the school year.
 Whatever it was, tell them why it mattered to you.

 - Don’t forget to say the words “Thank you!”
 These two simple words can easily be forgotten in the midst of writing a long letter, but it’s important to have them on the page.